 By focusing on growth businesses that have an established market fit for their products and contracts with large corporates, the Fund addresses one of the most significant risks of early stage venture capital, by investing for targeted growth and enhanced portfolio returns.

 The Venture Fund is targeting a substantial deployment of investment funds over a 12 to 24 month timeframe.
 It is seeking to raise an initial £15m with a further £15m over-allotment facility and will aim to offer investors a portfolio of 20+ innovative companies with significant growth opportunity and the potential to achieve a return of between 5x to 10x.
-Investors will also enjoy 30% upfront income tax relief on their investments and tax-free growth.
-It builds on Triple Point’s strong 15-year track record of early stage investing with a very successful, distinctive approach.
+Investors can also enjoy 30% upfront income tax relief on their investments and tax-free growth.
+It builds on Triple Point’s strong 14-year track record of early stage investing with a very successful, distinctive approach.

 Risk Warning: The Triple Venture Fund carries all the risks of investment in smaller companies.
 Your capital is at risk.
 There is no guarantee that target returns will be achieved and investors may get back less than they invested.
 Tax rules and reliefs are subject to change

 The Hunt for Predictable Income - The Case for Direct Lending

 A challenging investment environment is driving many UK investors beyond conventional routes in sear...

 In amongst the minced pies and mulled wine, the festive period is typically one of the few times of ...